AutoResearch/autora-user-cookiecutter/docs/index.md

 Then, run `cookiecutter` and select the `basic` option.

 !!! hint
     If you select advanced, there are more features, but the instructions here focus on the basic template.
+If you select advanced, make sure to also select `autora[experiment-runner-firebase-prolific]` and `set up as Firebase experiment`.

 ```shell
 cookiecutter https://github.com/AutoResearch/autora-user-cookiecutter